Rubinho12/ST558-Project3/data_channel_is_lifestyle.md

     ##           1917            182

-***Comments:*** Based on the contingency table, we can see that 182 articles are published on Saturday, and `r tab4[1]` articles are not published on Saturday.
+***Comments:*** Based on the contingency table, we can see that 182 articles are published on Saturday, and 1917 articles are not published on Saturday.

 <br>